 Water damage from washing machines is one of the leading sources of residential water losses. […]

 A small amount of water can cause considerable damage to your home.
-When water finds its way into your property through the roof, basement or other area, the result is often extensive water damage and mold growth.
-Thus, knowing how to prevent water damage in your home is critical.
+When water finds its wayinto your property through the roof, basement, a leaky pipe or even an old water heater, the resultis often extensive water damage and mold growth.
+Thus, knowing how spot trouble areas to prevent water damage in your home is critical.

 According to the Insurance Information Institute (III), about one in 50 insured homes has a property damage claim caused by water damage or freezing each year.
 The average American uses between 80–100 gallons of water a day, so it’s no wonder that some of it goes “astray” and leads to water damage.

 While homeowners’ insurance covers many losses, it doesn’t cover all of them.
 And, most of the time, these problems require professional water damage restoration services.
 A better “solution,” however, is to prevent water damage from occurring in the first place!

 Take a few steps to avoid going through the heartache (and wallet-ache) of experiencing water damage.
 Check out common water damage scenarios and tips on how to prevent water damage in your home.

 Incoming washing machine hoses are one of the most common sources of flood water damage in a residence.
 One broken hose can release a tremendous amount of water in a few hours.

 Furthermore, the hose is under constant pressure 24/7; inevitably, it will weaken and burst over time.
 Granted, the water comes from a “clean” source, but it flows everywhere when it bursts.

 The best way to prevent washing machine water damage is to turn the hose valves on and off as you start and finish washing clothes.